Adjust

 John Marshall

-John Marshall (1755-1835) was the fourth U.S. Chief Justice.
-He was appointed by President John Adams (FD) in 1801 and served until death in 1835.
-He previously served in the Virginia House of Delegates, U.S. House of Representatives, and as Secretary of State.
+John Marshall (1755-1835) was a U.S. Chief Justice appointed by Adams in 1801 and serving until his death in 1835.
+He previously served in the Virginia legislature, U.S. House, and as Secretary of State.

 A constitution is framed for ages to come, and is designed to approach immortality as nearly as human institutions can approach it.

-Judicial power is never exericised for the purpose of giving effect to the will of the Judge; always for the purpose of giving effect to the will of the Legislature; or, in other words, to the will of the law.
+Judicial power is never exercised for the purpose of giving effect to the will of the judge; always for the purpose of giving effect to the will of the legislature; or, in other words, to the will of the law.

 Should Congress...pass laws for the accomplishment of objects not entrusted to the Government, it would become the painful duty of [the Supreme Court] to...say that such an act was not the law of the land.